Last Updated on September 21, 2025 by Emily Hopkins

-Moving to Portugal comes with a lot of perks, and one of those advantages is getting European citizenship.
-Getting the sought-after EU citizenship is not exclusively for Portuguese-born natives, expats from other countries are also eligible as well.
+Moving to Portugal comes with plenty of benefits, and one of the biggest is the possibility of obtaining European citizenship.
+This privilege isn’t reserved only for Portuguese natives, expats from other countries can also become eligible.

 So why is it important for me to consider obtaining EU citizenship?
 Well, let’s put it this way, Portugal has so many opportunities for living a good life; you will be opening yourself to a world of opportunities from the 28 EU country states.